 Where's my membership card and transom sticker?

-Membership cards are no longer sent out.
+Membership cards and stickers are no longer sent out.
 This is due to the time, effort and cost of doing so.

 Your membership number is found on your WebCollect account as the 'Unique id'

 How do I create an Advert

 I have had several people ask how to create an advert.